-- Unstable air will generally have tall cauliflower-like clouds known as cumulus, These grow quickly and are associated with showers of heavy rain.
+- Unstable air will generally have tall cauliflower-like clouds known as cumulus.
+These grow quickly and are associated with showers of heavy rain.
 Some get so tall that ice forms near their tops, giving a fluffy, bright white appearance to what is called the anvil cloud-head.
 Thunder and lightning are often observed when these clouds, known as cumulonimbus, are nearby.

 What makes air stable or unstable?

 It is the vertical profile of temperature, or lapse rate of the atmosphere, which determines whether an air mass is stable or not.
 The temperature can be measured using an electronic thermometer attached to a helium-filled weather balloon released from the ground.
-As it ascends, the readings are transmitted back to earth and, under normal circumstances, the temperature would be found to fall with height.
+As it ascends, the readings are transmitted back to earth, and, under normal circumstances, the temperature would be found to fall with height.
 But it does not always fall at the same lapse rate.
-If it falls rapidly with height, then the atmosphere is said to be unstable; if it falls more slowly (or even temporarily increases with height) then a stable atmosphere is present.
+If it falls rapidly with height, the atmosphere is said to be unstable; if it falls more slowly (or even temporarily increases with height), a stable atmosphere is present.

 What happens to make clouds appear different in stable or unstable conditions?

 Image 2: Graph of height against temperature in an unstable situation.
-The air ‘parcel’ is always warmer than the atmosphere at every level above the surface and therefore keeps rising.
-When the ‘parcel’ cools enough to enable condensation to occur (at the condensation level), tall cumulus clouds result.
+The air ‘parcel’ is always warmer than the atmosphere at every level above the surface and therefore keeps rising when the ‘parcel’ cools enough to enable condensation to occur (at the condensation level), tall cumulus clouds result.

-What makes air rise in the first place?
+What makes air rise?

 There are several mechanisms by which air can be encouraged to start rising.
 These include:

-- Coasts and hills: Physical barriers to air flow will force air to rise over them
+- Coasts and hills: Physical barriers to airflow will force air to rise over them

 - Convergence: If two air flows meet from different directions, then one may be forced to rise over the other